 subprocess.call('./ls', cwd='/bin')

-.
+Prints out all the files in /bin.
 Of course, the following doesn’t work when the working directory

-is not /bin
+is not /bin.

 subprocess.call('./ls')

-So, if you are giving something explicitly to cwd
+So, if you are giving something explicitly to cwd and are using a relative path for the

 executable, this is something to keep in mind.